Thursday of Week 3 of Easter – Gospel

 With these words the chapter moves into its eucharistic meaning.
 The word ‘flesh’ (sarx) introduces the link between Eucharist and Incarnation.
 Jesus is the Word made flesh and that Word is the food that we all need to ‘eat’.
 To ‘eat’ here, while involving actual eating and drinking, really points to the total assimilation into oneself and into a gathered community of the very Spirit of Jesus.

 The Eucharist, as we shall see tomorrow, is the great sign of the Christian community by which we both affirm and celebrate our union with Jesus.
-By our eating of the bread-that-is-flesh we affirm our total adhesion to all that Jesus is and stands for.
+By our eating of the Bread-that-is-flesh we affirm our total adherence to all that Jesus is and stands for.